-Flowers are an important feature of most weddings.
-Not only are they used as room and table decorations, they are what the bride and bridesmaids carry when they walk down the aisle, and they are also worn on the lapel of each male wedding attendant, as well as the fathers of the bride and groom.
+Flowers are an important feature of most weddings, like for us here at Linton Gardens.
+As one of the Top Wedding reception in Central Coast most of the weddings that took part here uses flowers on the room and table decorations, the bride and bridesmaids carry beautifully arrange flowers when they walk down the aisle, and they are also worn on the lapel of each male wedding attendant, as well as the fathers of the bride and groom.
 Here are just a few things to consider before purchasing all your ﬂoral accessories.

 Some floral tips

 Decide what you need: a bouquet for the bride, at buttonhole or boutonniere for all male attendants, and a corsage for both mothers.
 You could also give the chief bridesmaid and bridesmaids a bouquet that is similar to but smaller and simpler than yours.
 If you have a flower girl, you may want to have a garland of flowers made for her hair.
 Lastly, any VIPs, musicians, and other wedding performers will look better with a single wedding flower on his or her collar.